emTr0/IBM-Watson-Language-Translator-Project/README.md

-# Watson Language Translator Project
+# IBM Watson Language Translator Project

 This was the final project for the Python for AI Development IBM/edX course.
 Since completing this course, I now have experience with: